Postgraduate Diploma Cognitive Behavioural Psychotherapy

 Recording device and Encrypted USB Stick

-|Additional assessment or memberships: Professional Body Membership||£76||
+|Additional assessment or memberships: Professional Body Membership *||£81.5 - £105||

 This fee includes £40 for the enhanced DBS certificate, the Post Office Administration fee and the online administration fee.

-|DBS Updating Service||£13||
+|DBS Updating Service *||£13||

-Former students from the course have found positions in many settings within the NHS, Higher or Further Education and in the voluntary sector.
+Former students from the course have found positions in many settings within the NHS, Private Health Care Organisations, and in the voluntary sector.

-As a USW student, and member of our USW family, you will have access to advice from the Careers and Employability Service throughout your studies and after you graduate.
+As a USW student, and member of our USW family, you will have access to advice from the Careers and Employability Service throughout your studies, and after you graduate.

-This includes: one-to-one appointments from faculty based Career Advisers, in person, over the phone or even on Skype and through email via the "Ask a Question" service.
-We also have extensive online resources for help with considering your career options and presenting yourself well to employers.
+This includes one-to-one appointments from faculty-based Career Advisers, in person, over the phone or even on Skype and through email via our "Ask a Question" service.
+This service provides extensive online resources for help with considering your career options and presenting yourself well to employers.
 Resources include psychometric tests, career assessments, a CV builder, interview simulator and application help.
 Our employer database has over 2,000 registered employers targeting USW students, you can receive weekly email alerts for jobs.

 Our Careers service has dedicated teams: A central work experience team to help you find relevant placements; an employability development team which includes an employability programme called Grad Edge; and an Enterprise team focused on new business ideas and entrepreneurship.